 - Enroll for classes using the Course Search and Enroll tool found in your MyUW portal.
 Click HERE to access a guide to walk you through the new enrollment process.

 Enroll by the end of the 2nd week of classes to avoid the late enrollment fee.

 Guest auditors are charged tuition based on their Wisconsin residency status and the number of credits in which they enroll.
 This comes out to be about 30% of undergraduate tuition rates.

 View auditor tuition rates on the website of the Bursar’s Office by selecting “Guest” and your desired term from the drop down menus.

 Additionally, a $50 late enrollment fee may be assessed if you do not enroll by the enrollment deadline – typically the end of the second week of classes.

 Benefits and limitations

 Auditors have access to campus libraries and computer labs but do not pay segregated fees so do not have access to a free bus pass, University Health Services, or recreational facilities.
-It is possible to purchase a Guest Auditor Student membership to use campus recreational facilities.
+It is possible to purchase a Community membership to use campus recreational facilities.

 Grading for auditors

 Courses taken as a Guest auditor do not carry degree credit but will be noted on the permanent transcript as Audits (AU).
 Audited courses are graded Satisfactory (S) if student’s attendance is regular and assigned work, if any, is completed.
 A grade of No report (NR) is given for nonattendance and failure to complete assigned work.
 Prior to enrolling, Guest auditors discuss with the instructor the standard for earning an “S” in the course.